 Metro Manila is considered one of the country’s hubs for education because of a big number of colleges and universities that can be found in the area.
 Students are #blessed to choose from a wide array of schools that fit their interests, budget, location, or career choices.
-While there are a number of big and established institutions, here are some budding colleges worth checking out:
+While there are a number of big and established institutions, here are some of the new schools in Manila worth checking out:

 Founded in 2002, iAcademy is known for its IT-based programs located in Makati City.
 This young school is the recipient of the IBM Center of Excellence given to institutions showing remarkable management and performance in the field. iAcademy is the first in the ASEAN region to have the award.

 iAcademy also offers specialized courses in Computing, Business, and Design for Senior High School as well as college students.
 Thanks to unique learning activities that encourage students to explore and excel, iAcademy has become home to award-winning game developers, photographers, and other professionals in the digital industry.

 Love film and the arts?
 Meridian International College might be the one for you!
 MINT started in 2010, specializing in design and visual arts courses.
 It offers programs in multimedia arts and film and has state-of-the-art facilities located in McKinley Hill, Taguig City.

 In 2017, MINT Multimedia Arts students have won 5 out of 7 awards in the annual Adobo Design Awards Asia.
 The event is organized by Adobo Magazine, one of the country’s leading advertising and marketing publication.
 Aside from all things art, MINT also has courses that cater to business and technology.